 The Linnets are extremely saddened to report that popular former centre half Graham Hill, who twice played in the Yellow and Green at Wembley, has died after a long illness.

-Graham, who was in his early 50s, had battled cancer for many years with the same redoubtable spirit and positive attitude that he showed on the football field.
+Graham, 55, had battled cancer for many years with the same redoubtable spirit and positive attitude that he showed on the football field.

 He was very influential in Runcorn AFC reaching successive FA Trophy finals in the 1990s.

 The Linnets lost to former Northern Ireland international Martin ONeill's Wycombe Wanderers in '93 and the following year, were beaten by Woking.

 On both occasions, Runcorn were big underdogs.
 Just to reach the twin towers at a time when the club was under financial strife and hit by off-field disasters, including the destruction by fire of their main stand, was a huge achievement.

 Graham in many ways epitomised the Linnets' Trophy final teams - genuine, brave, honest and committed.

 But he and his team-mates also had ability in abundance, helping the club to punch well above its weight in the fifth tier of English football, the Vauxhall Conference (now known as the National League).